CybersecurityPaladin/SOC-L1-questions/README.md

 **3.** Flashing.
 Combination of flashes.
 CH341A+SOIC8+1.8VAdapter

 <ins>**76: BitLocker**</ins>
-Is a Windows security feature that protects your data by encrypting your drives
+Is a Windows security feature that protects data by encrypting drives

 <ins>**77: Detect malicious activity around both SAM and passwd/shadow file?**</ins>
 **Windows:**